Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteer work or internships
+- Include any relevant experience you’ve gained from volunteering or interning

-- Highlight any accomplishments or responsibilities that you were able to fulfill in these roles
+- Highlight any accomplishments or responsibilities you had in these roles.

 References:

-How to Write a Quality CV and Resume
+How to Write a Professional CV and Resume

-- Use powerful action verbs to describe your successes including "managed," "led," or "created."
+- Use strong action verbs to describe your success include "managed," "led," or "created."

 - Use specific examples and quantify-able metrics to prove your achievements in previous roles.